Mirantis/k8s-apps/docs/features_matrix.rst

-mariadb       no  no      yes     yes        N/A     yes yes          no mongodb       yes yes     no      no         N/A     no  yes          no postgresql    no  no      no      yes        N/A     yes yes          no prometheus    yes yes     no      N/A        yes     yes yes          N/A rabbitmq      yes yes     no      yes        yes     yes yes          no redis         yes yes     no      no         N/A     yes no           no spark         yes yes     yes     yes        yes     N/A yes          yes zeppelin      no  no      no      no         yes     N/A yes          no zookeeper     yes yes     no      yes        N/A     yes no           yes
+mariadb       no  no      yes     yes        N/A     yes yes          no mongodb       yes yes     no      no         N/A     no  yes          no postgresql    no  no      no      yes        N/A     yes yes          no prometheus    yes yes     yes      N/A        yes     yes yes          N/A rabbitmq      yes yes     yes      yes        yes     yes yes          no redis         yes yes     yes      no         N/A     yes no           no spark         yes yes     yes     yes        yes     N/A yes          yes zeppelin      no  no      no      no         yes     N/A yes          no zookeeper     yes yes     yes      yes        N/A     yes no           yes
 ============= === ======= ======= ========== ======= === ============ =========